Sunday 26 November to Friday 01 December 2017 – Catholic Leadership Centre, Melbourne

 East Melbourne VIC 3002

-We recommended participants book flights which arrive no later than 2pm on Sunday 28 May 2017.
-Flights and transfers are the responsibility of the delegate and are not included in program fees.
+We recommend participants book flights which arrive no later than 2pm on Sunday 26 November.
+Flights are the responsibility of the delegate and are not included in program fees.

 Early booking discount